Investigators enter unit at center of deadly chemical leak at refinery in Deer Park

 Authorities confirmed two employees were killed and another 35 were exposed to the chemical.
 It's unclear how serious those exposures were.

-Neighbors said they were smelling "rotten eggs" from miles away on Thursday.
+Neighbors said they smelled "rotten eggs" from miles away on Thursday.

 So far, the cause of the leak is still unknown.

 "Some workers were working on a flange of some kind when there was a gas leak of H2S, which was hydrogen sulfide," Gonzalez said.
-"We believe, at this point, that there's two persons deceased on scene."
+"We believe, at this point, that there are two persons deceased on scene."

-The shelter-in-place orders that were put in effect for Deer Park and Pasadena around 6:30 p.m.
-Thursday have since been lifted.
+The shelter-in-place orders were implemented for Deer Park and Pasadena around 6:30 p.m.
+Thursday, and have since been lifted.

-ABC13 spoke to residents of both Deer Park and Pasadena, who said they were completely unaware of what was happening and are questioning why no alerts were sent to their phones.
+ABC13 spoke to Deer Park and Pasadena residents, who said they were completely unaware of what was happening and are questioning why no alerts were sent to their phones.

-The City of Deer Park acknowledged in a social media post that their emergency alert system was having issues and some people may not have received the notifications.
+In a social media post, the City of Deer Park acknowledged that their emergency alert system was having issues and that some people may not have received the notifications.

 ABC13 spoke to some people at a bowling alley who were not pleased that they had no idea that a dangerous chemical had been leaked into the air.

-ABC13 checked into Pemex's enviornmental record with the EPA.
-We were only able to find one violation from 2022, and it was for the "Lead and Copper Rule."
+ABC13 checked Pemex's environmental record with the EPA and could only find one violation from 2022, which was for the "Lead and Copper Rule."
 The violation was listed as resolved.

-Pemex, which is based in Mexico, has not yet said anything about how the leak happened.
-The refinery processes crudes from several countries.
-They produce a range of products including gasoline, aviation fuel, diesel fuel, and ship fuel.
+Pemex, based in Mexico, has not yet said anything about how the leak happened.
+The refinery processes crudes from several countries and produces a range of products, including gasoline, aviation fuel, diesel fuel, and ship fuel.

 Copyright © 2024 KTRK-TV.
 All Rights Reserved.